 The tabular results are useful for slotting fretboards by hand or making a fret spacing rule.
 Would you like a tool that will draw this (and a whole lot more) out for you so that you can import it directly into CAD or other drawing software?
 Try the "G" Thang Acoustic Guitar Design Tool.

 A multiple scale length fretboard contains frets which are not perpendicular to the centerline of the fretboard.
 The picture here is of a bass version of the Colombian instrument called the bandola.
 It was built by Alberto Paredes and features a multiple scale length fretboard.
-First featured on the Renaissance instrument called the orpharion, multiple scale length fretboards can improve the intonation of the bass string(s), albeit with some degradation in playability of the instrument.
-They are found most often in wire strung instruments with extended range on the bass side, that is, with extra bass strings.
+First featured on the Renaissance instrument called the orpharion, multiple scale length fretboards can improve the definitiveness of tonality of the bass string(s), albeit with some degradation in playability of the instrument.
+They are found most often in steel-strung instruments with extended range on the bass side, that is, with extra bass strings.

 Unlike with the calculators above that return results as offsets from the nut, this calculator returns offsets from the highest end of the nut, which is usually the bass side of the nut.
-Since both the nut and bridge saddle can be slanted on a multiple scale length instrument this calculator also provides offsets for each end of the nut and each end of the bridge saddle as well.
+Since both the nut and bridge saddle can be slanted on a multiple scale length instrument, this calculator also provides offsets for each end of the nut and each end of the bridge saddle as well.
 Note that compensation is not included in this calculator's results for placement of the bridge saddle.

 The best bet for making practical use of the output of the calculator is to start with a rectangular fingerboard blank and scribe a zero line perpendicular to one of the sides at one end of the face and also lines indicating the outside edges of the fingerboard.
 Scribe offset lines from the outside edges of the fingerboard to indicate placement of the two outermost strings.
 Then measure and mark the positions of the fret slot ends down both of these string lines, and connect the two end marks for each fret slot with a scribed line.